-At $89, this water pump is comparable to other pump-style filters.
-It is less expensive than UV treatments such as a SteriPEN, but more expensive than a chlorine dioxide treatment.
-Overall, this filter provides great value for its performance.
+At $90, this water pump is comparable to other pump-style filters.
+It is less expensive than UV treatments such as a SteriPEN Ultra, but more expensive than a chlorine dioxide treatment.
+Overall, this filter provides decent value for its performance.

 OutdoorGearLab Member Reviews

 Most recent review: August 10, 2016

 *You help support OutdoorGearLab's product testing and reviews by purchasing from our retail partners.

 Helpful Buying Tips